charlie-the-unicorn/SimpleSecureMail/README.md

 # SimpleSecureMail
-Messaging system developed as a Capstone Project for the Cybersecurity Specialization from Coursera / University of Maryland
+Messaging system developed for the Capstone Project of the Cybersecurity Specialization from Coursera / University of Maryland